Julije Balović: Literary career

-At the end of 1714 Balović began writing the Perast Chronicle, a collection of epic poetry which describes historical events related to Perast in the period between 1511 and 1716.
-Although this manuscript has been a subject of the significant scientific interest, it was never printed as a whole.
+At the end of 1714, Balović began writing the Perast Chronicle, a collection of epic poetry which describes historical events related to Perast in the period between 1511 and 1716.
+Although this manuscript has been a subject of significant scientific interest, it was never printed as a whole.
 It is assumed that Balović might be an author of one manuscript with transcriptions of official records and other documents, drawings of ships, short descriptions and legends related to events or ships drawn in this manuscript.